 Another thing that should put a smile on your face when you ride the Co-Op Cycles 1.1W is its hydraulic disc brakes.
 I’ve tested numerous mountain bikes with both rim and disc brakes, and the difference is incredible.

 So, what are you waiting for?
 If you’re buying your first bike or even upgrading from a cheap beginner’s model, the Co-Op cycles will improve your rides and let you train harder and longer.
-It’s without a doubt one of the best mountain bikes under $500.
+It’s without a doubt one o the best mountain bikes below $500.

 The Diamondback Lux has all of the features that you would expect getting from a Diamondback model, like a quality build, reliability, and good looks.
 On top of that, it’s also quite cheap, which makes it a good candidate for my list of best mountain bikes under $500.